ByCubed7/NodeNetwork/README.md

-# ByCubed7s Pathfinding Library
+# ByCubed7s NodeNetwork Library
-A C# (Unity aimed) package that deals with Pathfinding using a network of nodes.
+A C# (Unity aimed) package that deals with Pathfinding and other neat things using a network of nodes.

 See: [A*_search_algorithm](https://en.wikipedia.org/wiki/A*_search_algorithm)